Saldanha, South Africa © Morne

-Saldanha is a small, attractive town situated on the northern shore of Saldanha Bay, a deep natural harbour that sustains the area's economy and which provides countless water sport and fishing opportunities to visitors.
-Saldanha Bay's fishing industry is underpinned by the export of delicacies such as crayfish, mussels and oysters - and this fine selection of seafood naturally characterises the town's gastronomy.
-Visitors to Saldanha can look forward to a range of fun activities, including kite-surfing, waterskiing and deep-sea diving, and the area is immensely popular with game fishing devotees, who man their rods and try to entice yellowtail, tuna and snoek from the ocean depths.
-Accommodation in Saldanha is plentiful, catering to luxury resort clientele as well as backpackers, and it offers one last golden tourist attraction: in season (June to November), it is one of South Africa's better whale watching destinations, as schools of humpback and southern right whales gather off the Atlantic coast to calve.
-Like most of the West Coast, Saldanha is not a glitzy travel destination but in its own ramshackle way it is very charming and has become a favourite with many South Africans looking for a beach getaway.
+Saldanha is a small, attractive town situated on the northern shore of Saldanha Bay.
+The deep natural harbour sustains the area's economy and provides countless water sport and fishing opportunities to visitors.
+Saldanha Bay's fishing industry is underpinned by the export of delicacies such as crayfish, mussels, and oysters.
+This fine selection of seafood naturally characterises the town's gastronomy.
+Visitors can look forward to a range of fun activities, including kite-surfing, waterskiing and deep-sea diving.
+The area is also immensely popular with game-fishing devotees, who man their rods and try to entice yellowtail, tuna, and snoek from the ocean depths.
+Accommodation in Saldanha is plentiful, catering to luxury resort clientele as well as backpackers.
+In season (June to November), Saldanha is one of South Africa's better whale-watching destinations, as schools of humpback and southern right whales gather off the Atlantic coast to calve.
+Like most of the West Coast, Saldanha is not a glitzy travel destination but is charming in its own right.